datagrok-ai/public/help/learn/custom-machine-learning-models.md

 # Custom machine learning models

 Datagrok supports three ML engines out of the box: H2O, Caret, Chemprop.
 In addition, the platform allows users to build their own customizable ML models.
 This capability provides full access and control to algorithms available in ML libraries in any of the [supported languages](../develop/scripting.md#supported-languages).
 The users may construct and configure any chosen model in their custom data pipeline.

 Custom model functionality is implemented as a two-step process using train and apply functions.
 Train function is used to build/train a model based on provided features and a target variable.
 The trained model is then stored as an object inside a given directory.
 Apply function receives previously saved model and applies it to provided feature columns.
 The resulting predictions are returned in a form of a single column in a dataframe.

-Custom models utilize [Predictive Model](predictive-modeling.md) interface alongside other out-of-the-box solutions.
+Custom models utilize [predictive model](predictive-modeling.md) interface alongside other out-of-the-box solutions.
 Once implemented, custom models can be chosen from the list of model engines.

 ## Train